meshcloud/meshcloud-docs/docs/meshstack.how-to.start-with-meshmarketplace.md

 If you want to offer a service in the marketplace you have to meet the following requirements:

-- You have your own meshCustomer in the meshPanel where you can add your Open Service Broker.
+- You have your own meshWorkspace in the meshPanel where you can add your Open Service Broker.
 - You have a running Service Broker that implements the [Open Service Broker API](https://www.openservicebrokerapi.org/).
   - To learn more about the OSB API, read the complete the [API spec](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md).